AFHP Collaborating with Chiricahua Community Health Centers, Inc. in Cochise County

 Title X (ten) is the only federal grant program dedicated solely to providing individuals with comprehensive, confidential sexual reproductive healthcare in communities across the United States.
 During a typical year in Arizona, more than 30,000 individuals receive Title X services at low or no-cost at more than 50 health centers.

-Affirm is collaborating on the infrastructure expansion with Chiricahua Community Health Centers, Inc. (CCHCI) in Cochise County to “expand telehealth technical capabilities and systems supporting sustainable access to high-quality, client-centered and equitable sexual health services,” said Affirm CEO Bré Thomas.
+Arizona Family Health Partnership is collaborating on the infrastructure expansion with Chiricahua Community Health Centers, Inc. (CCHCI) in Cochise County to “expand telehealth technical capabilities and systems supporting sustainable access to high-quality, client-centered and equitable sexual health services,” said Arizona Family Health Partnership CEO Bré Thomas.

 “Expanding telehealth at our nation’s Title X family planning clinics will help ensure all women and families have equitable access to this essential care,” said HHS Secretary Xavier Becerra.
 “Across the nation we are seeing attacks on sexual and reproductive health care services, and through these funds and other HHS efforts we can ensure that we’re able to provide this care that so many across the country need.”